JetBrains/Qodana/topics/ui-overview.md

 6. Clicking a problem in the list will expand the underlying code fragment to provide the detailed description.

-7. If you have JetBrains Toolbox and [](qodana-ide-plugin.md) installed, you can select your IDE from the dropdown list, and click the **Open file in** button to open the file in that IDE.
+7. If you have JetBrains Toolbox and [](qodana-ide-plugin.md) installed, you can edit the file containing the problem using your IDE.
+To do it, select your IDE from the dropdown list, and click the **Open file in** button.

     <img src="ui-overview-open-file-in.png" dark-src="ui-overview-open-file-in_dark.png" width="706" alt="The Open file in button" border-effect="line" animated="true"/>

-    In case you have two different versions of the same IDE, you need to specify which IDE version to open the report with.
-To do it, in the JetBrains Toolbox UI arrange the required version of the IDE to the top of the list using the <shortcut>Ctrl + Shift + ↑/↓</shortcut> shortcut or dragging it.
+    If you have several versions of the same IDE, you can select which version will be used to open the file.
+    In the JetBrains Toolbox UI, drag or move the required version of the IDE using the <shortcut>Ctrl + Shift + ↑/↓</shortcut>
+    shortcut to the top of the list.

     The **More actions** list provides other options for handling problems, see the [Adjust the analysis scope](#Adjust+the+analysis+scope) section.